joausaga/social-ideation/README.md

 leaving facebook** and using *only* Facebook's native features: posts, hashtags, comments, and groups.
 At the same time, the ideas and comments published on IdeaScale are automatically replicated on the Facebook group linked to the initiative.

-Social Ideation is a concrete effort toward bringing internet-mediated civic participation platforms, such as IdeaScale, closer to the large and diverse community of Facebook users.
+Social Ideation is a concrete effort toward bringing civic participation platforms, such as IdeaScale, closer to the large and diverse community of Facebook users.
 Apart from reaching wider and larger sources of information, it aims at reducing as much as possible the participation barrier.

 Examples
 -------------